 After each party has filed a written statement regarding the most important arguments (eg, statement of claims, statement of defence and counterclaim, reply to the counterclaim), the Federal Patent Court summons them for an informal hearing, at which it discloses orally its preliminary view on the case.
 Based on this statement, it invites the parties to enter into settlement negotiations.
 If the parties cannot find a settlement, both parties can file another statement.

 Q: To what extent are the winning party’s costs recoverable from the losing party?

-- the parties’ actual costs – the parties are invited to file the statement of attorney and patent attorney fees;
+- the parties’ actual costs – the parties are invited to file the statement of attorney and

 - the complexity of the case;